Continuing Education Activity

 No significant toxicity from activated charcoal exists as it is not systemically absorbed; however, adverse effects from the administration as listed above, such as emesis, aspiration, and bowel obstruction can occur.

-Activated charcoal is widely used in Emergency Departments to treat many types of toxic ingestions.
+Activated charcoal is widely used in emergency departments to treat many types of toxic ingestions.
 Its use significantly prevents the absorption of many toxic drugs and other poisons if given early post-ingestion.
 However, patient-oriented outcome data for the use of activated charcoal is limited and its administration is not without risk.
-Healthcare workers in the emergency room, including nurses and physicians, need to know when and how to use activated charcoal for the best results.
+Healthcare professionals in the emergency department, including nurses, pharmacists, and physicians, need to know when and how to use activated charcoal for the best results.
 While activated charcoal is widely sold in health food stores to treat a variety of other conditions, it is important to educate the patient about the harm of the unregulated use of this substance.